 Real-world example: why scanning alone fails banks

-Consider a scenario we encounter regularly in East African banking environments.
+Consider a scenario we encounter regularly in African banking environments.
 An automated vulnerability scanner runs against a mobile banking API and returns a clean report: no critical vulnerabilities found.
 The API endpoints return proper error codes, TLS is configured correctly, and no known CVEs are present.

 A manual penetration tester, however, discovers that by changing a single parameter in the account details API request, they can view any customer's account balance and transaction history.
 This is an Insecure Direct Object Reference (IDOR) vulnerability, listed in the OWASP API Security Top 10 as the most critical API risk.
 No scanner on the market can reliably detect business logic flaws like this because it requires understanding how the application is supposed to work and then deliberately breaking those assumptions.